86challenge/rules/rules.typ

   + *Aero*
     + STI lip and TRD lip are not allowed.
     + Gen. 1 BRZ tS wing is not allowed.
-    + Gen. 2 vortex generators are not allowed.
     + Gen. 2 ducktails (OEM or equivalently-sized) are allowed.

   + *Safety*
     + Any safety device may be used.
-    + Cars may be equipped with aftermarket safety systems (bucket seats, racing harnesses, neck restraint system, full or half roll cage, etc.), as long as total curb weight of the car remains above #highlight[2800 lbs without driver and with a full tank of fuel].
+    + Cars may be equipped with aftermarket safety systems (bucket seats, racing harnesses, neck restraint system, full or half roll cage, etc.), as long as the total curb weight of the car remains above #highlight[2800 lbs without driver and with a full tank of fuel].
 Removing interior trim is allowed only as necessary to install the safety systems.
 The car must be weighed at a location approved by the Rules Board before it is allowed to enter Stock Class.

   + *Misc*
-    + Braking upgrades are allowed.
+    + #highlight[Any brake fluid, brake pads, brake rotors, brake ducting, and/or big brake kit (BBK) is allowed.]
     + Replacing OEM parts with newer/older OEM parts is allowed (e.g. dampers, sway bars, etc).
     + No lightweight replacement parts are allowed (e.g. battery or lighter-than-OEM trunk).
     + Removal of parts is prohibited, except the following: spare tire, floor mats, and included tools.